polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/customchain.md

 ### Option 1: Use the Polkadot-JS Apps UI

 You can use the Apps UI to insert your keys into the keystore.
-Navigate to the "Toolbox" tab and the "RPC Call" sub-tab.
+Navigate to "Developer --> RPC Call".
 Choose "author" and "insertKey".
 The fields can be filled like this:

 ![Inserting a Aura key using Apps](assets/tutorials/private-network/private-network-apps-insert-key-aura.png)